 E-commerce processes are demanding.
 On a daily basis, retailers have to get hundreds of five-minute tasks done that may not appear to be much individually but take significant time when added up.
 From listing products, managing stock to processing orders, dispatching packages, and handling customer complaints - everything competes for attention.
 As the business grows, the demand, complexity, and repetition

+This blog has been updated on 19.11.2024.
 ‘Tis (almost) the season of jolly-good deals, sales going through the roof, and last-minute rush.
 Like every year, shoppers are flocking to their favorite e-commerce sites, ready to score the best discounts and find the perfect gifts.
 For e-commerce businesses, this is a golden opportunity.
 And also the biggest nightmare.
-The big scares are slow speed, poor customer experience, and the site crashing
+The big scares are slow speed, poor

 The retail landscape is ever shifting.
 The Direct to Consumer (D2C) model is fast becoming popular for manufacturers who want to enter the market directly without any middle entity.
 While a B2C (Business to Customer) model has a line up of wholesaler and retailers in the process to reach the customers, D2C model does away with all of that.
 It gives